lyteword/chspurgeon-tod/volume-5/psalm-109.md

 **Verses 30-31.**

-1\.David's *will* with respect to himself: "I will... yea, I will" etc. (Ps 109:30).
+1\.
+David's *will* with respect to himself: "I will... yea, I will" etc. (Ps 109:30).

-2\.His *shall* with respect to God: "he shall", etc. (Ps 109:31).— *G.R.*
+2\.
+His *shall* with respect to God: "he shall", etc. (Ps 109:31).— *G. R.*

 **Verses 30-31.** He promises God that he will praise him, Ps 109:30.
 He promises himself that he shall have cause to praise God, Ps 109:31.— *Matthew Henry.*

 **Verse 31.**

-1\.The character to whom the promise is made—the poor.
+1\.
+The character to whom the promise is made—the poor.

-2\.The danger to which he is exposed—those that condemn his soul.
+2\.
+The danger to which he is exposed—those that condemn his soul.

-3\.The deliverance which is promised to him—divine, opportune, efficient, complete, everlasting.
+3\.
+The deliverance which is promised to him—divine, opportune, efficient, complete, everlasting.

 ## Works Upon The Hundred And Ninth Psalm

 In "The Expositor", vol. 2.
-(1875), edited by the Rev. Samuel Cox, there is "An Apology for the Vindictive Psalm" (Ps 109:1-31), by Joseph Hammond, L.L.B.
-In volume 3 of the same magazine are four articles from the pen of the same writer, on "The Vindictive Psalms vindicated."
+(1875), edited by the Rev. Samuel Cox, there is "An Apology for the Vindictive Psalm" (Ps 109:1-31), by Joseph Hammond, L. L. B. In volume 3 of the same magazine are four articles from the pen of the same writer, on "The Vindictive Psalms vindicated."
 "The Imprecatory Psalms."
 Six Lectures.
-By the Rev. R.A.
-Bertram.
+By the Rev. R. A. Bertram.
 1867.
 (12 mo.)

 In Dr. Thomas Randolph's Works, entitled "A View of our Blessed Saviour's Ministry...together with a Charge, Dissertations, Sermons, and Theological Lectures," 2 vols., 8vo., Oxford, 1784, there is a comment on Ps 109:1-31, vol. 2, p.
 315.

-The Sermons of Charles Peters, A.M., 8vo., London, 1776, contain "The Curses of Psalm the 109th explained, with practical instructions," pp. 348-378.
+The Sermons of Charles Peters, A. M., 8vo., London, 1776, contain "The Curses of Psalm the 109th explained, with practical instructions," pp. 348-378.

 W. Keate's Sermon, entitled, "The 109th, commonly called the Imprecating Psalm, considered, on a principle by which the Psalm explains itself."
 4to., London, 1794.

-F.H.
-Dunwell.
+F. H. Dunwell.
 A Tract on the Commination Service of the Church of England.
 12 mo.
 1853.

-In the "Bibliotheca Sacra and Theological Review," vol. 1., 1844, pp. 97-110, there is an article on "The Imprecations in the Scriptures," by B.B.
-Edwards, Professor in the Theological Seminary, Andover.
+In the "Bibliotheca Sacra and Theological Review," vol. 1., 1844, pp. 97-110, there is an article on "The Imprecations in the Scriptures," by B. B. Edwards, Professor in the Theological Seminary, Andover.

-There is also an article on "The Imprecatory Psalms", in "Bibliotheca Sacra and American Biblical Repository," for July, 1856, pp. 551-563, by John J. Owen, D.D., Professor in the Free Academy, New York.
+There is also an article on "The Imprecatory Psalms", in "Bibliotheca Sacra and American Biblical Repository," for July, 1856, pp. 551-563, by John J. Owen, D. D., Professor in the Free Academy, New York.